How does Canvas define the terms used to describe its features and functions?

 The Gradebook stores information about student progress in Canvas.
 Canvas includes two types of gradebooks: a standard gradebook that provides a collection of numerical or letter-grade assessments, and a Learning Mastery Gradebook that compiles assessments based on learning standards and outcomes.

 Grades are a measurement of student performance.
 Students can calculate hypothetical grades on this page.
-Instructors can quickly edit grades for any course or section.
+Instructors can quickly edit grades for any course or section in the Gradebook.

 Grades is a link in Course Navigation for students.